 In variation, I spent my childhood in the valley of a solitude water mill and in a cabin under the weir on the Eger river and other enchanting and tangled natural spaces.

-Diverse art direction experience with minimalists sustainable companies, independent publishers and galleries; pegagogic experiental learning and course, reconnected my childhood relationship with natural landscape.
+Diverse art direction experience with minimalist sustainable companies, independent publishers and galleries; pedagogic experiential learning and course, reconnected my childhood relationship with natural landscape & folklore.

-I become solicitous about its patterns, surfaces and secrets from a different angle, yet ever more inquisitive to play…, experimenting with natural materials, media and form.
+I become solicitous about the symbolism - etheral perspectives - from a different angle, yet ever more inquisitive to immerse…, experimenting with natural materials, media and form.